andreabellavia/andreabellavia.github.io/README.md

  - <a href="bellavia_usdohad2018.pdf">Integrating methods for environmental mixtures in mediation analysis</a>, UsDOHaD, October 2018, SER talk, June 2018

- - <a href="bellavia_usdohad2018.pdf">Quantifying the contribution of wnvuironmental factors in health disparities</a>, UsDOHaD, October 2018
+ - <a href="bellavia_usdohad2018.pdf">Quantifying the contribution of environmental factors in health disparities</a>, UsDOHaD, October 2018

  - Statistical approaches for environmental mixtures, June 2018